jaspector

 Tennessee state residential permit rules apply in areas without local code enforcement or opt-out coverage.
 The state says one- and two-family dwellings and townhouses in covered areas need a residential building permit, and additions over 30 square feet require a permit.

+Not all construction work requires a permit in unincorporated Grundy County, TN.
 The following work is generally exempt: Detached garages, sheds, barns, and other detached structures not used for living purposes are not subject to the state residential building permit requirement described on the public page; Some work may still require electrical, septic, or other separate approvals even if a building permit is not required.
+When in doubt, confirm with the local building department before starting work.